What’s so bad about a little credit card debt?

 Because I’d have to pay them all that interest.

-I didn’t realize for a long time how much the constant borrowing cycle was eroding my peace of mind.
+And I knew just what he meant.
+It took me a long time to realize that my constant borrowing cycle was eroding my peace of mind.
 I just knew our debt was growing.

-At first it grew slowly, but then it picked up steam.
-Like a runaway truck careening off the side of a steep, steep cliff.
+At first it grew slowly, but then — after a back-to-back busted car engine and a kaput oven — our debt picked up steam.
+Like a runaway truck careening off the side of a steep cliff.

 But instead we were just digging our hole wider — and deeper.

-As went the hole so went my anxiety.
+As went the debt hole, so went my anxiety.

-I don’t think people who have credit card debt are “evil”.
+I don’t think people who have credit card debt are bad people.
 G-d forbid.
 But I do think that there is no such thing as “just a little bit of debt”.
 Little bits grow.
 Wider and deeper and faster.

 For some the consequences are “merely” financial.